Saint Joseph's College, in cooperation with The College Board, invites you to attend the Advanced Placement Summer Institute.

 GOVERNMENT & POLITICS

 This course is designed for instructors who are new to US Government and Politics as well as for experienced instructors in search of new materials and strategies.
-In this session, participants can expect a special focus on the inclusion of students of all ability levels and all levels of political
+High interest lessons that strive to include students of all ability levels and all levels of political experience will be

-experience.
+demonstrated.
 Particular attention will be paid to the form and content of the free response questions, and with applying the AP scoring system.
-A variety of unit sequences will be examined, and techniques to integrate main concepts from multiple units in the context of one lesson will also be
+A variety of unit sequences will be examined, and techniques to integrate main concepts from multiple units in the context of one lesson will also be shared.
+Although the nation’s

 This AP Statistics workshop is an intensive five-day program that will provide an overview ofstatistical ideas and concepts and give valuable resources and instructional strategies for teaching AP Statistics.
 We will cover the four principal areas of the AP Curriculum: Exploratory Analysis, Data Collection,